The best winter cycling pants & bib-tights A comparison of the best cold-weather biking pants for men and women

 The construction is a mix of 56% Nylon, 30% Polyester, 14% Elastane, just right from around 40-50F, to a few degrees below freezing.

-The built-in ELITE 3D Chamois pad stands up to Pearl Izumi high standards, comfortable, durable, and breathable you don’t have to layer it over cycling shorts.
+The built-in ELITE 3D Chamois pad stands up to Pearl Izumi’s high standards, comfortable, durable, and breathable you don’t have to layer it over cycling shorts.
 The contoured leg opening provides additional coverage at top of the foot and features 360-degree reflectivity.

-If you’re on a budget and do not want bib-tights, our mention of honor for the best cheap waist-height cycling tights goes to Przewalski.
+Another cheap product if you’re on a budget and do not want bib-tights, our mention of honor for the best cheap waist-height cycling tights goes to Przewalski.

 The two-layer construction consists of a stretchy external fabric and a fleece inner layer, making these tights pretty warm and capable of keeping you dry even for long-distance rides in the cold hearth of northern winters, more than warm enough to ride in temperatures as low as 25-30F.